lucpod/ticketless/lessons/06-purchase-ticket-api/README.md

   - If the request body is not a valid JSON it should a `400 Bad Request` with body `{"error": "Invalid content, expected valid JSON"}`

-  - If one or more fields are missing or are not valid the APi should respond with a `400 Bad Request` with a JSON body containing a list of all the errors as per the following example:
+  - If one or more fields are missing or are not valid the API should respond with a `400 Bad Request` with a JSON body containing a list of all the errors as per the following example:

   ```json
   {